bhowiebkr/open-joystick/README.md

 - A twist axis that is also dual cam actuated.
 - Force feedback using electromagnetic induction.

+## Electrical feature
+- Because of the electromagnets, I don’t think hall effect angle sensors would work and will look at using potentiometers instead.
+- Microcontroller using the Arduino ecosystem.

+## Software features
+- Arduino based joystick implementation.

 ![CAD](publish/joystick_gimbal_v1.01.png)

 Below are videos on the progress of the design: